What Are Part Limits and How Do They Work?

 What are Part Limits?

 Part limits allow us to control who is using the Nexar API and moderate its usage.
 Any supply query (prefixed "sup") that returns parts and their data, will count that many parts against your part limit.
 Design queries (prefixed "des") do not cost anything.
-It's important to note the difference between a query and a part - if you make 10 queries that each return 100 parts then 1000 parts of your limit will be used up.

 Limits are reset monthly on the 1st of each month and there is no rollover of parts that are unused into the next month's limit.